Koh Bon / Koh Tachai diving

 The northern side of the ridge is more of a gentle slope with coral bommies forming mushroom-like formations out of the hard corals.
 Some of these big coral heads are covered in butterfly fish and known as cleaner stations for the majestic Manta Rays.
 They love to hang out with us, get cleaned and play with our bubbles; all you do is sit back and enjoy the show.

-The Reef slopes from a depth of 10 meters down to sandy bottom at 25 to 30 meters.
-The majority of corals here are hard corals including staghorn coral, table coral and brain coral and you will find an abundance of life due to the usually medium to strong currents but this is what brings in the big fish.
-Schooling fish like barracudas, trevallies, snappers and bat fish swim into the current and there a two huge napoleon wrasses around as well.
+The Reef slopes from a depth of 10 meters down to the sandy bottom at 25 to 30 meters.
+The majority of corals here are hard corals including staghorn coral, table coral, and brain coral and you will find an abundance of life due to the usually medium to strong currents but this is what brings in the big fish.
+Schooling fish like barracudas, trevallies, snappers, and batfish swim into the current and there two huge napoleon wrasses around as well.
 If you are really lucky you might even see a small Blacktip Reefshark or a Leopard Shark.